Gzheng710-kiwi/1800_202530_DTC03/README.md

 ## Contributors
-- **Gustavo Rodriguez** - BCIT CST Student who loves playing and making games.
+- **Gustavo** - BCIT CST Student who loves playing and making games.
 Fun fact: Can solve a Rubik's Cube in under a minute.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---